-Trap-Neuter-Release (TNR) Program
+Trap-Neuter-Return (TNR) Program

 Trap-neuter-return (TNR) is a program through which free-roaming cats (that do not belong to anyone) are humanely trapped; sterilized and medically treated; and returned to the outdoor locations where they were found.